20 Incredible Things to Do in Wellington

 1. See native wildlife at Zealandia

 New Zealand is home to a fascinating array of birds and reptiles.
-Zealandia, easy accessible from Wellington city centre, is the perfect place to learn more about the unique ecosystem on New Zealand with a museum and walkways around this protected wildlife sanctuary.
+Zealandia, easily accessible from Wellington city centre, is the perfect place to learn more about the unique ecosystem on New Zealand with a museum and walkways around this protected wildlife sanctuary.
 You’re bound to see a heap of amazing birds such as the takahe, kaka, tui, North Island robin and much more!
 For more wildlife activities, see 6 Spots to Experience Wellington Wildlife.

 Location: 53 Waiapu Road, Karori.
 Free shuttle services operate from the Wellington i-SITE.